-A lump sum is a sum of money that one party pays to another. (the other spouse or child(ren)) as part of the divorce financial settlement.
-Depending on the assets that are available, a lump sum can be paid in one go or by a small number of installments.
+Lump Sum Payments are sums of money that one party pays to another. (the other spouse or child(ren)) as part of the divorce financial settlement.
+Depending on the assets that are available, a lump sum can be paid in one go or by a small number of instalments.

 Lump sum payments are a useful way of obtaining a clean break.
 No future financial ties between the divorcing couple.
 Lump sum payments can also be used in a variety of other ways.
 To compensate a party for their interest in the family home.
 For pension, or other assets such as endowment policies.